Kzin: Background and history

-Kzinti evolved from a plains hunting felid on a planet slightly colder and drier than Earth.
-The Kzin word for their home planet translates as Homeworld.
-The world is often known as Kzinhome by the Kzinti themselves.
-The Kzin home world is the third planet orbiting the star 61 Ursae Majoris.
+Kzinti evolved from a plains-hunting felid, on a planet slightly colder and drier than Earth.
+The Kzin word for their home planet translates as Homeworld, often known as Kzinhome, among the Kzinti themselves.
+It is the third planet orbiting the star 61 Ursae Majoris.

-The Kzin civilization was at an iron-age technological level when an alien race called the Jotoki landed and made stealthy first contact with a tribe of primitive hunter/gatherer Kzinti.
-The Jotok were interstellar merchants looking for a species they could use as mercenaries.
+The Kzin civilization was at an iron-age technological level, when an alien race called the Jotoki landed, and made stealthy first contact with a tribe of primitive hunter/gatherer Kzinti: they were interstellar merchants, looking for a species they could use as mercenaries.

-Once the Jotok had taught the Kzinti how to use high-technology weapons and other devices (including spacecraft), the Kzin rebelled and made their former masters into slaves, as well as the occasional meal.
-The crest of the Riit (Royal) family appears to be a bite mark, but is in fact a dentate leaf, with the words "From mercenary to master." written around it in Kzinti script.
+Once the Jotok had taught the Kzinti how to use high-tech weapons, and other devices (including spacecraft), the Kzin rebelled, and made their former masters into slaves -- as well as the occasional meal.
+The crest of the Riit (Royal) family appears to be a bite mark -- though it is in fact a dentate leaf, with the words "From mercenary to master.", written around it in Kzinti script.

-Kzin society is extremely male dominated.
-The leader of the race is called the Patriarch, which is a hereditary title.
-The Kzinti call themselves "Heroes" or the "Heroes Race" and because they believe themselves to be "heroes", their society places a very high value on "acting Heroic" and behaving in a heroic fashion.
+Kzin society is extremely male-dominated.
+The leader of the race is called the Patriarch, and is a hereditary title.
+The Kzinti call themselves "heroes" or the "Hero Race", and because they believe themselves to be "heroes", their society places a very high value on "acting Heroic", and behaving in a heroic fashion.

-To Kzin society, "heroic" means being honorable and having integrity.
+To Kzin society, "heroic" means being honorable, and having integrity.
 Kzin honor, called strakh, is similar in many ways to the samurai code of Bushido.
-Strakh serves as almost a sort of currency or favour system, since they do not use money in their culture.
-For example, if the Patriarch gets meat from a seller's market stand, the seller gains considerable strakh, which will bring honor to the seller allowing him to get better customers, in turn leading to more strakh, giving the seller a higher status within the community.
+Strakh serves as almost a sort of currency or favor system, since their culture has no analog for money.
+For example, if the Patriarch gets meat from a seller's market stand, the seller gains considerable strakh, which will bring honor to the seller, aiding him to attract better customers, gaining strakh, i.e. higher status within the community.

-Once Kzinti gained access to genetic-manipulation technology, they started manipulating themselves in order to bring out the most "heroic" qualities and recede undesired ones.
-To this end, because females are not valued except as bearers of children, the male-dominated Kzin society bred (most of) their own females into sub-sapience.
+Once Kzinti gained access to genetic-manipulation technology, they used to bring out the most "heroic" qualities, and reduce the undesired ones.
+To this end -- and because females are not valued except as bearers of children -- the male-dominated Kzin society bred (most of) their own females into sub-sapience.

-Kzinti are often described as anthropomorphic tigers, but there are significant and visible differences.
-Kzinti are larger than humans, standing around 8 ft tall and weighing around 500 lb.
-These tiger-sized bipeds have large membranous ears, a barrel-chested torso with a flexible spine, and large fangs and claws.
-One human gave an apt description of Kzin as "eight feet of death".
+Kzinti are often described as "anthropomorphic tigers," but there are significant, and visible, differences.
+Kzinti are larger than humans, standing around 8 ft tall, and weighing around 500 lb.
+These tiger-sized bipeds have large and membranous ears, a barrel-chested torso, with a flexible spine, and large fangs and claws.
+One human gave an apt description of Kzin as "eight feet of death."